-Although the score was arranged by Lennie Niehaus, the main theme was written by Clint Eastwood himself.
+Although the score was arranged by Lennie Niehaus, the main theme was written by Clint Eastwood.

-Clint Eastwood's mother Ruth Wood toiled through an uncomfortable day (wearing a heavy dress) as an extra, filming a scene where she boards a train; but the scene was eventually cut, with her son apologizing that the film was "too long and something had to go."
+Clint Eastwood's mother Ruth Wood toiled through an uncomfortable day (wearing a heavy dress) as an extra, filming a scene where she boards a train.
+However, the scene was eventually cut, with her son apologizing that the movie was "too long and something had to go."
 All was forgiven when he brought her to the Academy Awards and thanked her prominently in his acceptance speech.

-Only the third western to ever win the Best Picture Oscar.
-The other two being Dances with Wolves (1990) and Cimarron (1931).
+This is the third western to win the Best Picture Oscar.
+The other two are Dances with Wolves (1990) and Cimarron (1931).

 To maintain the authentic atmosphere, no motor vehicles were allowed on the Big Whiskey set.

-Production Designer Henry Bumstead took only thirty-two days to have the Big Whiskey set constructed, the fastest in his lengthy career.
+Production designer Henry Bumstead took only 32 days to have the Big Whiskey set constructed, the fastest in his lengthy career.

 Ranked #4 on the American Film Institute's list of the 10 greatest films in the genre "Western" in June 2008.

-According to Clint Eastwood in a 2000 interview, Gene Hackman was very concerned about how they were going to show the violence in the movie, owing to the rising gun violence in American cities.
-Eastwood assured Hackman that the film wouldn't glorify gun violence.
+According to Clint Eastwood in a 2000 interview, Gene Hackman was very concerned about how they were going to show the violence in the movie, concerned about rising gun violence in American cities.
+Eastwood assured Hackman that this movie wouldn't glorify gun violence.